 Humber River Hospital

-Although long praised for its commitment to patient care, Humber River Hospital embarked on an important transition: one that would take it from a hospital constrained by the limitations of aging technology and building infrastructure to North America’s first fully digital hospital.
-The new Humber River Hospital, which opened in October 2015, uses the most current technologies possible to enhance all aspects of quality patient care delivery, improving efficiency, accuracy, reliability and safety.
+Long praised for its commitment to patient care, Humber River Hospital embarked on an important transition — one that would take it from a hospital constrained by the limitations of aging technology and building infrastructure to North America’s first fully-digital hospital.
+The new Humber River Hospital opened in October 2015, and uses the most current technologies to enhance all aspects of quality patient care delivery, improving efficiency, accuracy, reliability and safety.

-A Portals of Care concept assigns each clinic its own distinct space and entrance.
+- A Portals of Care concept assigns each clinic a distinct space and entrance.
 The clinics act as individual neighborhoods, preventing patients and visitors from walking through endless corridors to reach a destination.

-manage storm water, reduce the heat island effect, improve air quality and beautify the views from inpatient rooms.
+- Green roofs help manage storm water, reduce the heat island effect, improve air quality and beautify the views from inpatient rooms.